 - The pain can be worsened by emotional stress.

 For some patients, the symptoms go away on their own.
-In others, chronic pain and dysfunction can persist for months or years.
+However, in others, chronic pain and dysfunction can persist for months or years.

 If not diagnosed and treated early, post-traumatic pain may progress to increasingly disabling symptoms, which can include:

 - Atrophy (tissue wasting).
-Patients tend to avoid moving an arm or a leg because it hurts, or it is difficult to move because of stiffness.
+Patients tend to avoid moving an arm or a leg because it hurts or is difficult to move because of stiffness.
 If the body part is not moved, skin, bones, and muscles may start to weaken and deteriorate.

 - Contracture (muscle tightening).
 The patient may experience a tightening of their muscles.
 This can potentially lead to a condition in which the hand and fingers, or foot and toes, contract into a fixed position.